jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

 2. Please submit [**this form**](https://forms.gle/NYgqJGtc8zMahcJVA) with the list of bottles you are bringing (this will help with planning).
 3. Bring the bottles on one of the following days:

-   - **Wednesday, 17 April** between 13:00 and 14:00 next to CAB 55.3 (preferred) – [message Juraj](https://wa.me/+421907240239) when you come
+   - Wednesday, 17 April between 13:00 and 14:00 next to CAB 55.3 (preferred) – [message Juraj](https://wa.me/+421907240239) when you come
    - **Tuesday, 23 April** between 15:00 and 16:00 next to CAB 55.3
-   - talk to Juraj to arrange a different time
+   - (talk to Juraj if you want to arrange a different time)

   We will collect the receipt and reimburse you the full price of the alcohol by Twint.

 If you are bringing at least 4 litres of alcohol, you will get in for free.
 Otherwise, you will get a discount of 5 CHF per delivered litre, which you can apply by purchasing the ticket when delivering the bottles.

 You will be put on a guest list, so you don't need to purchase a ticket at the door when you present a photo ID.

-### Pay in advance

-**Bank account name:** CSSZ
-**Address:** CSSZ c/o VSETH, CAB E27, Universitätsstrasse 6, 8092 Zürich
-**IBAN:** CH31 0900 0000 1592 1820 1
-**Amount:** 20 CHF  (or 18 CHF if paid by the end of March) **Reference:** LT - &lt;Your Name&gt;

-**Deadline:** 23.04.2024

-- 'Your Name' on the payment reference must match the person who will attend the event.
-- In case of a payment on behalf of multiple people, please send multiple payments with different references.
-- If your payment arrives after 23.04.2024, you will need to pay the difference of 3 CHF at the door.
-  (early payments helps us make the event even better for you!)

 ### Pay at the door